-Acknowledgements

-This research was supported by the Instituto de Astrof'isica de Canarias.
+Acknowledgements.
+This research was supported by the Spanish Ministry of Science and Innovation (MICINN) under the grant AYA2007-65090.
 We thank the anonymous referee for his/her useful comments and suggestions.
-We are grateful to Ignacio Trujillo, Michele Bellazzini, Julianne Dalcanton, and Juan Carlos Mu~noz-Mateos for helpful discussions.
+We are grateful to Ignacio Trujillo, Michele Bellazzini, Julianne Dalcanton, and Juan Carlos Muñoz-Mateos for helpful discussions.
 We also thank Steve Mandel for providing us their wide field deep images of the M81 sky area.
-We also acknowledge funding from the Spanish Ministry of Education and Science (research project 2007-65090).